In brief...

-15 ways to come up with a brand personality by Peek Creative Limited
+15 Ways to come up with a brand personality

 A distinct brand personality will set you apart in the market and entice consumers to choose your company over competitors.
 Without a unique brand personality, your company will have a hard time standing amongst thousands of similar businesses, and consumers won’t have a reason to choose you over a more renowned option.